 How Do You Bleach Your Hair Evenly?

 Pale yellow is a good choice.
 Double-check the color and application.
-It’s never easy to check alone, but experts say that the preferred color should be pale yellow.
+It’s never easy to check alone, but experts say the preferred color should be pale yellow.

 You can reapply a lightener if you feel the application is uneven and if your hair can still manage a reapplication.
 It’s better to reapply and repeat the process than overbleach.